I’ll admit right away that Google AdWords is not a good fit for every business.

 1. Perfect Timing For Your Offer

 The same idea holds true today.
-Google AdWords search ads allow you to get your business in front your prospect customers exactly when they need your product or service.
+Google AdWords search ads allow you to get your business in front of your prospective customers exactly when they need your product or service.
 It’s hard to beat that kind of timing with any other kind of advertising.

 2. No Minimum Investment